saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 gtkwave tb_blocking_caveat.vcd
 ```

-The RTL and GLS waveforms can then be compared to observe the difference in behavior.
+The RTL and GLS waveforms can then be compared to identify behavioral differences.

 ---